Mornings of Stillness: How a Local Mountain Resets My Rhythm

 Organizing Chaos and the Dying Pine

-The unspecial, fallen pine is my first find of the day.
+The brown, unspecial tree is my first find of the day.
 To most, it would look like a mess of dead wood, but in the quiet morning’s glow, it feels like a deliberate sculpture.
 I’m drawn to the rhythmic verticality of the branches and the chaotic reach of rust-colored needles.
 A “trophy” hunting morning would’ve seen me sprinting past this scene without a glance.

-In this corner of the state, the forest is a dense tapestry of Shagbark Hickory, Mountain Laurel, and close to a hundred and forty other tree species.
-Even now, the Ironwood and Beech trees hold onto their dry, papery leaves, rattling in the wind like a ghostly audience as Fern and I pass by.
-It’s a subtle beauty you only notice when you stop looking for the grand and move slowly enough to notice the particular.
+In this corner of the state, the forest is a dense tapestry of Shagbark Hickory, Mountain Laurel, and over a hundred other tree species.
+Even now, the Ironwood and American Beech hold onto their dry, papery leaves, rattling in the wind like a ghostly audience as Fern and I pass by.
+It’s a subtle beauty you only notice in the present moment, when you’re not busy chasing a photo that may or may not come to be.

 Slowing down here isn’t just about the physical walk; it’s also about the technical patience required to organize chaos.
 I spend several minutes adjusting my tripod in tiny ways - leaning, crouching, and weaving my body around the sapling directly behind me - trying to find a balance where the heavy bark of a standing oak can anchor the image without overwhelming the delicate, dying pine.
 The “tripod slow dance” reliably grounds me in intention.